-Up to the date of the Annual General Meeting, the Nomination Committee met on three occasions and held separate sessions to interview potential candidates for the Board.
-Through Sandvik's Chairman of the Board, the Nomination Committe was informed of the results of the Board's own evaluation.
+Up to the date of the Annual General Meeting, the Nomination Committee met on three occasions.
+Through Sandvik's Chairman of the Board, the Nomination Committee was informed of the results of the Board's own evaluation.
 The Committee also met with Sandvik's President to review the company's operations, stage of development and overall strategy.
 The Nomination Committee discussed the general criteria that Board members should fulfill, including the independence requirement, and reviewed the number of Board assignments that each Board member has in other companies.
-Furthermore, the Nomination Committee paid special attention to the requirements relating to diversity and breadth as well as the requirement to strive for gender balance.
+The Nomination Committee applied rule 4.1 of the Code as the diversity policy.
+This rule states that the Board shall have an appropriate composition in view of the company's operations, phase of development and other relevant circumstances, display diversity and breadth in terms of qualifications, experience and background of the Board members elected by the General Meeting and that the company shall strive for gender balance.